 Whiskey Tango Foxtrot (2016)

-Finding a remarkable balance between comedy and seriousness right from the beginning, WTF depicts Afghanistan as a dangerous, hostile place covered with dusty, windy landscapes that seem terribly uninviting and unfriendly, and Barker is even expected from the locals to cover herself (like an “IKEA bag”).
-To make things more complicated, she also needs to adapt (and fast) to an environment composed mainly of men, which of course includes the casual sexism that comes with it.
-My favorite moment that illustrates this whole fish-out-of-water situation is when she needs to take a leak in the bushes in the middle of a field operation and a soldier says with no mincing the words that “it must be a hell of a hairy dump.”
-The kind of humor that no one would expect to see go so well with action scenes shot with a handheld camera in the middle of the desert dust.
+Finding a remarkable balance between comedy and seriousness right from the beginning, Whiskey Tango Foxtrot depicts Afghanistan as a hostile place covered with windy, dusty landscapes that seem awfully uninviting — and Barker is even expected from the locals to cover herself and look like another “beautiful, mysterious IKEA bag.”
+To make things more complicated, she needs to adapt (and fast) to an environment made up mostly of men, which naturally includes the casual sexism that comes in it.
+My favorite moment that illustrates her fish-out-of-water predicament is when she needs to take a leak in the bushes during a field operation and a soldier tells her without mincing words “it must be a hell of a hairy dump.”
+It is the kind of humor that no one expects to blend so well with action scenes shot with a handheld camera in the middle of the desert dust.

 And who can better pull that off than Tina Fey, who has proved many times that she can be really funny with a deadpan face?
 On the other hand, she definitely knows how to keep her character grounded in reality as well, even in the weirdest situations, like when fictional Afghan government official Ali Massoud Sadiq (Alfred Molina) makes awkward sexual advances when she tries to use him as a source.
 Molina is great, despite being a strange choice for an Afghan considering that he is half-Spanish half-Italian, in another irritating example of Hollywood whitewashing.